Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 If one measures in a small open set the wave fronts of \textit{qP}-waves arriving from a point-like event inside the Earth and knows the travel times, then one obtains the sphere data as given in definition~\ref{def:SD}.
 Elastic Finsler metrics are in fact reversible, but out of pure geometrical interest we do not make this assumption.

 For more details on elastic Finsler geometry, we refer to the discussions in~\cite{dHILS:BDF,dHILS:BSR}.
+Finsler geometry in the context of seismology was already mentioned in~\cite{GeoFinsler1,GeoFinsler2,GeoFinsler3,GeoFinsler4}.
 For a geophysical discussion of the state of the art of Dix's problem in anisotropic media, see~\cite{Dix99,Riemann-Dix}.
+In~\cite{Dix99} points on reflectors are considered as point sources.